It’s not just about health, the economy will suffer

-- You can use our refinance calculator to see if you getting a better deal and saving more by refinancing.
+- You can use our refinance calculator to see if you can get a better deal and save more by refinancing.

 - While you might be tempted to take advantage of the low fixed rate interest environment, you should think it over.
 Read our page on ‘Should I fix my home loan?‘ for more information.

 - Look for a home loan that offers flexibility like the ability to make extra repayments, offset facility, ability to redraw, etc. These will help you manage your finances and pay off your mortgage sooner.

 - Once the fixed interest rates period ends, you might incur fees and need to pay a higher interest.

 - If you’re going through financial hardship, then getting a refinance might not be easy.
 However, banks have introduced various mortgage relief options to help those who are affected by the coronavirus pandemic.

 How can we help as mortgage brokers?